denisftw/s2gen/README.md

 [22:43:30.018] [INFO ] SiteGenerator - Waiting for changes...
 ```

 After generating, **s2gen** switches to the monitor mode and starts waiting for file changes.
+If you don't need the monitor mode, you can start **s2gen** with the `-once` flag.
+In this case, the site is generated only once, after which **s2gen** quits.

 Generated HTML files will be placed to the site directory.
 Frontend assets (styles, scripts, images, fonts) could also be added
-to this directory manually and **s2gen** will not touch them.
+to this directory manually, and **s2gen** will not touch them.

 ### Custom templates